 The sacroiliac joint connects the hip bones (iliac crests) to the sacrum, the triangular bone between the lumbar spine and the tailbone (coccyx).
 The primary function of the sacroiliac joints is to absorb shock between the upper body and the pelvis and legs.

 The sacroiliac joint typically has little motion.
 Small movements at the joint help with shock absorption and forward/backward bending.
 The joint is reinforced by strong ligaments surrounding it, some of which extend across the joint in the back of the pelvis.
 This network of soft tissues provides support, limits movement at the joint, and assists with absorbing pressure.

 The primary causes of SI joint dysfunction include:

 - Too much movement in the sacroiliac joint can cause the pelvis to feel unstable and lead to pain.
 Pain from too much motion is typically felt in the lower back and/or hip, and may radiate into the groin.

 - Too little movement can cause muscle tension, pain, and may inhibit mobility.
 Pain is typically felt on one side of the low back or buttocks, and can radiate down the back of leg (similar to sciatica).

 Certain factors can raise the risk of developing sacroiliac dysfunction and pain, including:

 - Gait issues, such as leg length discrepancy or scoliosis, which can place uneven pressure on one side of the pelvis, causing wear-and-tear on the SI joint and an increased risk of pain.

 - Activities that place repeated stress on the joint, such as contact sports, regular heavy lifting, or labor-intensive jobs.
-If pelvic and/or low back muscles are unconditioned, stress from prolonged sitting or standing may also contribute to SI joint pain.

 What does Sacroiliac Joint pain feel like?